dansmyers/ComputerOrganizationAndArchitecture/Notes/01c-Compiling_and_Running_Programs.md

 ### Fancier Makefiles

 A Makefile rule may have *dependencies* on other rules. `make` resolves the dependencies before running the rule.
-The basic format lists dependencies on the same line as the rule name, after the colon.
+The general format lists dependencies on the same line as the rule name, after the colon.

 ```
 rule: dependencies